 SELF-Parenting: Dating vs Marriage

 Occasionally there is some resistance to the 23 Tips, so I just want to say.
 The 23 tips are why SELF-Parenting works as good as it does.
 Some people feel like it’s restricting or whatever.
+They are not “rules” they are guidelines to keep the Inner Parent from getting into trouble it doesn’t know can happen.

 SELF-Parenting can surprise people in that given the crazy lives we all have, it can become a challenge to continue and maintain sessions.
 Most people who get this far are likely to complete the first three modules.
-If they are truly motivated, they will read P.E.T., do Inner Conflicts, and thus they easily and naturally become Intermediate Level Practitioners.
+If they are truly motivated, they will read P.E.T., do 10-15 Inner Conflicts, and thus easily and naturally become Intermediate Level Practitioners.

 Intermediate is where all your sticky issues as an Inner Parent, such as your outer parenting history, family dynamics, ego “who wants to be in charge,” social programming, cultural influences, and other karmic issues are going to be revealed.